papersgpt/papersgpt-for-zotero/README.md

 **Lots of SOTA Business LLMs For Choosing:**
 - Integrate OpenRouter in which there are lots of SOTA business models, and just one key to access all the models on it.
-  *Llama 4 Maverick/Scout* is available here, **Llama 4 Maverick is #2 on ChatBot Arena Leaderboard**. :sparkles: :fire:
+  *Llama 4 Maverick/Scout* are available here, **Llama 4 Maverick is #2 on ChatBot Arena Leaderboard**. :sparkles: :fire:
 - Powered by the smartest cutting-edge LLMs, offering high accuracy to assist you effectively reading papers.
 Now support the following latest SOTA models:
   *gemini-2.5-pro* **#1 on ChatBot Arena and LiveBench LLM Leaderboard;** :sparkles: :fire:
   *DeepSeek-V3* : the latest DeepSeek-V3-0324 boosts a lot in reasoning performance and intelligence :sparkles: :fire: